Skip to Content

 In addition to listing intentionally inflicting bodily injury on another, the statute on fifth-degree assault provides that a person commits the offense when they:

-- Attempt to cause bodily harm on another
+• Attempt to cause bodily harm to another

 If a person is accused of violating either of those two elements of the offense, they likely did not cause bodily injury to the alleged victim.
 Thus, the prosecutor does not have to prove that the individual subject to the offense suffered physical injury.
 They must, however, show that the alleged victim reasonably feared harm or that the alleged offender tried to cause harm.